lluisgomez/TextProposals/README.md

 Implementation of the method proposed in the papers:

-* "TextProposals: a Text-specific Selective Search Algorithm for Word Spotting in the Wild" (Gomez and Karatzas), arXiv:1604.02619 2016.
+* "TextProposals: a Text-specific Selective Search Algorithm for Word Spotting in the Wild" (Gomez and Karatzas), Pattern Recognition, vol. 70, pp.60-74, 2017.

 * "Object Proposals for Text Extraction in the Wild" (Gomez & Karatzas), International Conference on Document Analysis and Recognition, ICDAR2015.